-Latino/Hispanic Students (Mexican-American, Chicano, Puerto Rican, Cuban, and other Hispanics/Latinos) are represented in student government by the Culturas de las Razas Unidas (CRU).
-(See ASMSU.)
-CRU provides cultural and social programs and workshops on academic skills.
-The group also monitors and responds to University programs and issues on behalf of Hispanic students.
+Chicano/Latino Students (Mexican-American, Chicano, Puerto Rican, Cuban, and other Latinos) are represented in ASMSU by the Culturas de las Razas Unidas (CRU).
+CRU provides cultural, social and educational programs and workshops on academic skills.
+The group also monitors and responds to University programs and issues on behalf of Chicano/Latino students.
 The CRU office is located in 328 MSU Union, 353-5255.
 (Liaison relationship with Office of Minority Student Affairs, 353-7745.)

-International Students (and their families) receive special assistance through the Office of International Education Exchange (OIEX), 103 Center for International Programs, 353-1720.
-OIEX provides advising and support on academic, personal, immigration, health insurance, and financial matters, and develops cultural educational programs and orientations for international students.
-It also houses SAIL, a cross-cultural education program utilizing the talents of international and internationally experienced U.S. students to help MSU students and faculty learn about other countries and cultures; the Sponsored Student Program which provides special assistance to sponsored students and their sponsors; and the Community Volunteers for International Programs (CVIP) who provide valuable support services to families of international students and scholars through the invaluable work of volunteers.
+International Students (and their families) receive special assistance through the Office for International Students and Scholars (ISS), 103 Center for International Programs, 353-1720.
+ISS provides advising and support on academic, personal, immigration, health insurance, and financial matters.
+It conducts cross-cultural educational programs and orientations for international students and utilizes the expertise of ISS staff to help MSU students and faculty learn about other countries and cultures.
+In addition, the Sponsored Student Program provides special assistance to students and their sponsors, and the Community Volunteers for International Programs (CVIP) provide support services to families of international students and scholars.